 So what does this mean?
 Well Emerging Market currencies have very high positive correlations with their equities markets.
 This is a big reason why you tend to see EM stocks sell off when US Dollars rally.
 We’ve seen this before.
 So it fits right into my bullish US Dollar thesis.
 It all makes sense, especially with precious metals also selling off this week.
 Remember that a lot of the emerging markets, Latin America in particular, are very much tied to mining.
 So it makes sense.

 The WisdomTree Emerging Markets Currency Fund is well diversified, so we’re looking at them as a group.
 As I’ve mentioned here before, there are and will be exceptions.
 In the case of $CEW, 46% of the fund is in Asia, about 27% is in Europe, Middle East and Africa, and the other 27% or so is in Latin America.
 Here’s the full breakdown:

 I would keep a very close eye on this ratio.
 For this bearish thesis to be invalidated, I would need to see the ratio take out last month’s highs.
 Although this would be an extremely bullish development, I see this as the very low probability outcome.
 More selling from here is likely.

 If you see further deterioration here and follow through after this break, it could/should be devastating for emerging markets currencies and therefore their equities as well.

-REGISTER HERE for more information on how to access the rest of the charts from around the world.
+REGISTER HERE for more information on how to access all of the emerging market charts on a weekly basis.